dell-asm/dell-cisconexus5k/docs/nexus5k_vlan_readme.md

 # Description
 #-------------------------------------------------------------------------------

-The VLAN type/provider supports functionality to create and delete VLANs on the Nexus 5000 switch.
+The VLAN type/provider supports the functionality to create and delete the VLANs on the Nexus 5000 switch.

 #-------------------------------------------------------------------------------
 # Summary of Properties
 #-------------------------------------------------------------------------------

-VLAN properties
+VLAN properties:

-    1. vlanname - Name of the VLAN to be created.
+    1. vlanname - This parameter defines the name of the VLAN to be created.

-Interface properties
+Interface properties:

-    1. interface - Interface to be added to the VLAN.
+    1. interface - This parameter defines the interface to be added to the VLAN.

-    2. istrunkforinterface - Decides wether mode is access or trunk.
-Possible values are true or false.
-Default - true
+    2. istrunkforinterface - This parameter decides if the mode is access or trunk.
+The valid values are true or false.
+The default value is "true".

-    3. interfaceencapsulationtype - Sets the encapsulation type for the interface.
-Default - dot1q
+    3. interfaceencapsulationtype - This parameter sets the encapsulation type for the interface.
+The default value is "dot1q".

-    4. isnative - Decides wether interface will be added to the native VLAN or not.
-Possible values are true or false.
-Default - true
+    4. isnative - This parameter decides whether or not the interface will be added to the native VLAN.
+The valid values are true or false.
+                  The default value is "true".

-    5. deletenativevlaninformation - Decides if native VLAN is to be deleted from the interface.
-Possible values are true or false.
-Default - true
+    5. deletenativevlaninformation - This parameter decides whether or not the native VLAN is to be deleted from the interface.
+                                     The possible values are true or false.
+The default value is "true".

-    6. unconfiguretrunkmode - Unconfigured trunk mode on the interface.
-Possible values are true or false.
-Default - true
+    6. unconfiguretrunkmode - This parameter defines the un-configured trunk mode on the interface.
+The valid values are true or false.
+The default value is "true".

-    7. shutdownswitchinterface - Shutdown interface or not.
-Possible values are true or false.
-Default - true
+    7. shutdownswitchinterface - This parameter defines whether or not to shutdown the interface.
+The possible values are true or false.
+The default value is "true".

-    8. interfaceoperation - Operation to be performed for the interface.
-                            Possible values are add or remove.
+    8. interfaceoperation - This parameter defines the operation to be performed for the interface.
+The possible values are "add" or "remove".

-    9. nativevlanid - User specified native VLAN Id to be set for the interface.
+    9. nativevlanid - This parameter defines the user specified native VLAN Id to be set for the interface.
+The default value is "1".
-                      Default - 1

-    10. removeallassociatedvlans - Removes all associated VLANs.
-Possible values are true or false.
-Default - true.
+    10. removeallassociatedvlans - This parameter removes all the associated VLANs.
+The possible values are true or false.
+                                   The default value is "true".

-Portchannel properties
+Portchannel properties:

-    1. portchannel - Portchannel to be added.
+    1. portchannel - This parameter defines the Portchannel to be added.

-    2. istrunkforportchannel -  Decides wether mode is access or trunk.
-Possible values are true or false.
-Default - true
+    2. istrunkforportchannel -  This parameter decides if the mode is access or trunk.
+The possible values are true or false.
+                                The default vause is "true".

-    3. portchannelencapsulationtype -  Sets the encapsulation type for the portchannel.
-Default - dot1q
+    3. portchannelencapsulationtype -  This parameter sets the encapsulation type for the portchannel.
+The default value is "dot1q".

-    4. portchanneloperation - Operation to be performed for the portchannel.
-                              Possible values are add or remove.
+    4. portchanneloperation - This parameter defines the operation to be performed on the portchannel.
+The possible values are "add" or "remove".

 #-------------------------------------------------------------------------------
 # Usage
 #-------------------------------------------------------------------------------

-The Nexus 5000 module can be used by calling the vlan type from site.pp as shown in the example below
+The Nexus 5000 module can be used by calling the VLAN type from site.pp, as shown in the example below:

     vlan {
       "100":